Hell and Back Again: Reception

 The film received critical acclaim.
-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 30 reviews, and an average rating of 7.9/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 30 reviews, and an average rating of 7.9 out of 10.
 On Metacritic, the film has a weighted average score of 81 out of 100, based on 17 critics, indicating "universal acclaim".

 Chicago Sun-Times critic Roger Ebert sums up, the film "presents [Harris'] new reality with a stunningly good use of video and sound editing".
 The final scenes were given an "emotional and stylistic power that we didn't see coming."
 He therefore rated the film three and a half stars out of four possible stars.
 Linda Barnard gave it the same rating in a review for the Toronto Star, where she certifies Dennis to handle Harris' story, though this was approaches his subject "with a journalist’s impartiality even as he crafts an emotionally shattering story".
 V. A. Musetto, a critic for the New York Post, rated the film three out of four stars and called the documentary "bold."
 The footage was "often stunning".
 Wesley Morris, film critic for The Boston Globe, said the film is a "ingenious artistic disturbance".
 Dennis' film is trying to do what has been created in only a few documentaries: to live in the psyche of the subject.
 Nevertheless, the film don't pretend to know Harris is thinking.
 Alison Willmore compared the documentary to The Hurt Locker in a review for The A.V.
 Club.
 Willmore called it a work of cinéma vérité with "almost distracting beauty" and gives the movie the grade B. Two reviews in the newspapers The Observer and The Guardian agree with the positive tenor.
 Philip French indicates the film was "painful and deeply moving" and Peter Bradshaw thinks the film doesn't hold back.
 Bradshaw gave it four out of five stars.

 Chris Knight of the National Post had a mixed opinion.
 He felt manipulated by Dennis' editing.
 The transitions are indeed "cinematically effective" but felt "emotionally manipulative".
 By not showing how the war changed Harris, the movie only showed "two-thirds of the picture" was "crying out for a prelapsarian prologue".
 Lauren Wissot, critic for Slant Magazine, criticized the editing technique and labeled it as partly "distracting and obvious", but the documentation is a "universal soldier's story".
 Both critic gave the film of two and a half stars out of four possible.